-Regional and super regional rounds.
-Because of travel and class schedules, in-person news conferences are not required for regional nor super regional games.
+Regional rounds.
+Because of travel and class schedules, in-person news conferences are not required for regional games.
 Instead, the host institution may conduct a telephonic news conference two days prior to the first day of competition.

 Postgame News Conference.
 News conferences take place in the media work-lunch room with the media coordinator as the moderator.
 The losing coach and two players go on first with a total time usually not to exceed 10 minutes.
 The winning coach and a MINIMUM of two players (maximum of five) are next with the length of the session dictated by the time of day and the number of media present.